Why you shouldn’t scan them recklessly.

 Why millions of people were wrong to scan

 You can’t tell what a QR code contains before you scan it.
-Many scanning apps only display the first part of what they find, so even the “preview” above could be incomplete.
-Some don’t preview at all and simply go.
+Many scanning apps only display the first part of what they find, so the preview above could be incomplete.
+Some apps don’t preview at all and load the page immediately.

 Blindly scanning and using a QR code is like clicking on a link you can’t see.
 You have no idea where it will take you.